Member Initializer Lists

 We place the initializer list between the name and the body of the function, separated by a :.

-We still can provide a function body for our constructor.
-It can be blank as in the above example, or we can put any other code in there that we want to run when our objects are first created.
+We still provide a function body for our constructor, within a set of { and } as usual.
+It can be blank as in the above example, or we can put any other code we might need in there.

 Test your Knowledge